 Resources by Tabor Laughlin

-Tabor Laughlin (pseudonym) got his bachelor’s degree in Aerospace Engineering from Oklahoma State University in 2005; and will receive his MDiv from Southern Baptist Theological Seminary in cross-cultural work with a focus on Islamic studies in December 2015.
-He has been serving in China for over nine years, and is president of a small sending agency in China, overseeing twenty workers in three cities.
+Tabor Laughlin (pseudonym) is a PhD student in Intercultural Studies at Trinity Evangelical Divinity School.
+He received his MDiv from Southern Baptist Theological Seminary in Missions and his bachelor’s degree in Aerospace Engineering from Oklahoma State University.
+He has been serving in China for ten years, and is president of a small sending agency in China, overseeing fifteen workers in three cities.

 Are China’s Best Being Lost to the West?